 We currently offer two ways for you to share in communion.
 Those who wish may choose to take communion by intinction, meaning you come forward, take a piece of bread and dip it into the cup and partake.
-Alternatively, our deacons will bring individual communion gluten-free wafers and cups of “wine”.
-Just take a piece of bread as the tray is passed and eat it … and then take a cup as it is passed and hold it until you are invited to share it together.
+Alternatively, our deacons will bring individual communion gluten-free wafers and cups of “wine” (juice).
+Just take a piece of bread and a cup from the trays and partake as the elements are passed.

 We use non-alcoholic grape juice - not wine - in the communion cup.
 While this practice distinguishes us from some other Eucharistic traditions, we believe it is important that our worship recognizes the needs of non-drinkers, recovering alcoholics, and children.